Hunting Wachusett Reservoir Watershed Lands

 ♦ If you have an existing permit for hunting west of I-190 it is still valid until its expiration date and is valid for use in the expanded hunting zone east of I-190.

 ♦ No person under the age of 12 may hunt.
 By law, all minors ages 12-14 are not required to have a MA hunting license but must be accompanied by a properly licensed adult while hunting.
 During the Commonwealth’s special Youth Deer Hunt Day, minors ages 12-14 do not need a Wachusett Watershed 5-year permit to be able to participate in this hunt of DCR-DWSP lands.
 However, the accompanying adult must possess the 5-year permit to legally hunt the Wachusett Watershed properties.
 Minor hunters ages 15-17 years old are required to have an active hunting license and the accompanying Wachusett Watershed 5-year permit.

 - An annual permit for hunting on property immediately adjacent to Wachusett Reservoir, designated by DCR as the "Reservoir Zone", which encompasses lands within Routes 110, 12, 40, and 70.
-Hunting in this area is only for white tailed deer and only from December 2 - December 31.
+Hunting in this area is only for white tailed deer.
+The area will be open for archery season from October 19 - November 28, shotgun season from December 1 - December 12, and primitive firearms season from December 14 - December 31.
 This permit is selected by lottery.

 All DCR Wachusett Reservoir watershed hunting permits are free.

 The DCR Permit is in addition to a valid Massachusetts Hunting License and a Hunter Safety Certificate, if required, by the Division of Fisheries and Wildlife.